 As a general rule open hoppers without loads are brass.
-Cars with loads are American Flyer shells converted to scale.
+Cars with loads are plastic or American Flyer shells converted to scale.

 This GLca was imported by Southwind Models.
 It is factory painted.